Electron-boson spectral density functions of cuprates obtained from optical spectra via machine learning: Results and discussions

 Then, we applied the LSTM-MLA to the existing experimentally measured optical spectra: the optical scattering rates of one optimally doped ($T_c =$ 96 K) and two overdoped ($T_c =$ 82 and 60 K) Bi-2212 samples at $T$ = 100 K. We denote these measured samples as OPT96, OD82, and OD60, respectively\cite{hwang:2007}.
-Because these samples have negligible pseudogap, we used the generalized Allen formula in Eq.
+Because these samples have negligible pseudogap, we used the generalized Allen formula in Eqn.
 (2) to analyze these spectra.
-In Fig. 4(a), we depict the three measured optical scattering rates at 100 K and the corresponding $1/\tau^{op}(\omega)$ spectra reconstructed using the developed LSTM-MLA.
-Fig. 4(b) shows the resulting output glue functions obtained from the three measured optical scattering rates using the LSTM-MLA.
-In Fig. 4(c), we also show the glue functions obtained from the optical scattering rates of the same samples using the MEM, which were previously reported in the literature\cite{hwang:2007}.
-The corresponding glue functions in Fig. 4(b) and (c) look similar to each other.
-However, if the fitting quality is improved in the MEM, the shape of the glue function, including peak height, is significantly changed, as shown in Fig. 4(d), where we illustrate the glue functions obtained from the optical scattering rate of OPT96 using the MEM with two different fitting quality-levels\cite{hwang:2016a}.
-The two resulting glue functions are significantly different, except for the position of the sharp peak located near 50 meV.
-Therefore, the shape of the glue function obtained using the MEM is not uniquely determined because of random noise, which exists naturally in experimentally measured optical spectra\cite{hwang:2016a}.
-However, as noted previously, the LSTM-MLA is highly robust against random noise and facilitates obtaining a correct-shaped glue function from the measured optical scattering rate, which naturally contains random noise.
+In Fig. \ref{fig4}(a), we depict the three measured optical scattering rates at 100 K and the corresponding $1/\tau^{op}(\omega)$ spectra reconstructed using the developed LSTM-MLA.
+Fig. \ref{fig4}(b) shows the resulting output EBSD functions obtained from the three measured optical scattering rates using the LSTM-MLA.
+In Fig. \ref{fig4}(c), we also show the EBSD functions obtained from the optical scattering rates of the same samples using the MEM, which were previously reported in the literature\cite{hwang:2007}.
+The corresponding EBSD functions in Fig. \ref{fig4}(b) and (c) look similar to each other.
+However, if the fitting quality is improved in the MEM, the shape of the EBSD function, including peak height, is significantly changed, as shown in Fig. \ref{fig4}(d), where we illustrate the EBSD functions obtained from the optical scattering rate of OPT96 using the MEM with two different fitting quality-levels\cite{hwang:2016a}.
+The two resulting EBSD functions are significantly different, except for the position of the sharp peak located near 50 meV.
+Therefore, the shape of the EBSD function obtained using the MEM is not uniquely determined because of random noise, which exists naturally in experimentally measured optical spectra\cite{hwang:2016a}.
+However, as noted previously, the LSTM-MLA is highly robust against random noise and facilitates obtaining a correct-shaped EBSD function from the measured optical scattering rate, which naturally contains random noise.